Twenty caves with antelope, baboon, sabre-toothed cats and rodents, some of which are between 5-million and 4-million years old.

 Variety of early monkeys.

 Wealth of animal and hominid fossils stretching back more than 3-million years.
-The Makapans Valley was declared part of the Cradle of Humankind World Heritage Site in 2005, and is about 300 km (185 mi) from Sterkfontein, near Mokopane in Limpopo Province.
+The Makapans Valley was declared part of the Cradle of Humankind World Heritage Site in 2005, and is about 300km from Sterkfontein, near Mokopane in Limpopo province.

 The Taung Skull Fossil Site is where the Taung Child, the type-specimen of Australopithecus africanus, was found in 1924.
-The site is in the North West Province, approximately 300 km (185 mi) west of Johannesburg.
+The site is in the North West province, approximately 300km west of Johannesburg.
 It was declared part of the Cradle of Humankind World Heritage Site in 2005, along with the Makapans Valley.

 The Cradle of Humankind has links to other World Heritage Sites that also have important fossil remains relating to hominid evolution, including the Sangiran Early Man Site in Java, Indonesia; Zhoukoudian, People’s Republic of China; the Lower Valley of the Awash, Ethiopia; the Lower Valley of the Omo, Ethiopia; and Olduvai Gorge and Laetoli, Tanzania.